Coleridge-Initiative/big-data-and-social-science/docs/06-ChapterViz.md

 **Box: Effective visualizations** <a id="box:viz1"></a>

-The development of an effective visualization is a continous process that generally includes the following activities:
+The development of an effective visualization is a continuous process that generally includes the following activities:

 -   Specify user needs, tasks, accessibility requirements and criteria for success.